summerwings/GCN_Anticipation/README.md

 # Towards Graph Representation Learning Based Surgical Workflow Anticipation

+The current GitHub page for this paper is (https://github.com/FrancisXZhang/GCN_Anticipation).
+If you encounter any issues with my previous projects, please refer to this page.

 Example Code for the paper Towards Graph Representation Learning Based Surgical Workflow Anticipation

 ![image](Network_Overview.png)